libremfg/rhize-docs/content/deploy/backup/graphdb.md

     kubectl logs {{< param application_name >}}-baas-baas-alpha-0 --tail=80
     ```

 1. Open a pod shell for one of the alpha pods.
+If you are using the terminal, run this command:

     ```bash
-    kubectl exec --stdin --tty \
+   kubectl exec --stdin --tty {{< param application_name >}}-baas-baas-alpha-0 \
-    {{< param application_name >}}-baas-baas-alpha-0 -- /bin/bash
+   -n <NAMESPACE> -- /bin/bash
     ```

     For details, read the Kubernetes topic [Get Shell to a Running Container](https://kubernetes.io/docs/tasks/debug/debug-application/get-shell-running-container/).

-1. Make a POST request to get the your Keycloak `/token` endpoint to get an `access_token` value.
+1. Make a POST request to your Keycloak `/token` endpoint to get an `access_token` value.
 For example, with `curl` and `jq`:

     ```bash